Dry Eyes and Contact Lenses: Common causes and ways to relief

 especially careful when cleaning your contact lenses.
 Clean the lenses

-lense solution.
-Every few weeks you should also change or sterilize the
+appropriate contact lens solution.
+Every few weeks you should also change or

 Source: Zacks London eye clinic